Where Do You Go To (My Lovely)?: Sequel

 In 1997 Sarstedt recorded a sequel, "The Last of the Breed (Lovely 2)," on his CD England's Lane.
 This picks up the story of Marie Claire 20 years on, living now in London.
 It names more people and places, including Belgravia, Ballets Russes, Cape Town, Claridge's, Gstaad, John Galliano, Harrods, Jerusalem, Long Island, Milan, Rudolf Nureyev, Palm Beach, Rio de Janeiro, and Isabella Rossellini.
-In recent years, Sarstedt and a co-writer were working on a further sequel, "Farewell Marie-Claire," in which the story was brought to a conclusion.
+In later years, Sarstedt and a co-writer were working on a further sequel, "Farewell Marie-Claire," in which the story was brought to a conclusion.
 The song was to feature the same waltz feel as the original.
 But Sarstedt's retirement from the music industry meant that the track was abandoned.

 Chart history and performance

-It was a number-one 1 hit in the UK Singles Chart for four weeks in 1969, and was awarded the 1970 Ivor Novello Award for Best Song Musically and Lyrically.
+It was a number-one hit in the UK Singles Chart for four weeks in 1969, and was awarded the 1970 Ivor Novello Award for Best Song Musically and Lyrically.
 In the United States, the record reached No. 61 on the Cash Box Top 100 Singles.
 The single also peaked at No. 70 on the Billboard Hot 100 that May.